VSI OpenVMS on KVM

 Regardless of what method you use to configure your KVM virtual machine, all settings will be stored in an XML configuration file.

-Before you proceed with installing your KVM virtual machine, you must perform the following steps from the CLI to configure your environment.
+Before you proceed with installing your KVM virtual machine (VM), you must perform the following steps from the CLI to configure your environment.

 1. Open your terminal and run the following commands to install and enable the packages required to perform operations with your virtual machine: